 A first evening in festive but calm autonomy

 The evening promises to be festive for the crews who have arrived at the sixth beacon to spend the night there.
-Marie and Valérie, from team 111, Christelle and Caro, from team 123 and Émilie, from team 133 meet for a well-deserved aperitif after a long day.
+Marie and Valérie, from team 111, Christelle and Caro, from team 123 and Émilie, from team 133 meet for a well-deserved aperitif following a long day.
 And for this evening in autonomy, the Gazelles settle down in the middle of the acacias to watch a beautiful sunset. « It’s beautiful, it reminds me of South Africa “, marvels Marlène, of crew 156

-While some Gazelles enjoy their evening under a superb starry sky , others are already thinking about the next day.
+While some Gazelles enjoy their evening under a superb starry sky , others are already thinking regarding the next day.
 Still others isolate themselves to take advantage of the calm of the evening and rest.
 There’s nothing like a good night’s sleep to tackle the second day of the marathon stage in good shape!

 The night in autonomy gives the Gazelles a boost for their second day of the marathon stage.